opencog/learn/README.md

 In the narrowest sense, this agent can be imagined to be a chatbot, perhaps answering questions based on pattern matches on it's world-model.
-More generally, the goal is that the agent should be able to write one or more paragraphs (of grammatically correct English) articulating some particular portion of the World Model.
-This includes choosing the topic, the narrative form, and so on.
+More generally, the goal is that the agent should be able to conduct entertaining conversations when called upon, or to write erudite paragraphs (of grammatically correct English, in appropriate narrative form) articulating some particular portion of the World Model.
+As the World Model necessarily includes a self-model, this implies a certain degree of "self-awareness".
 In this sense, the agent is imagined to be an AGI, in the complete sense.

 Obviously, no such thing has been created.
 However, the current methods developed here appear to be promising, and there is no apparent